NSGeophysics/GPRPy/README.md

 `pip install numpy scipy matplotlib tqdm Pmw pyevtk` This will install the dependencies, if they are not already installed

-5) In the Anaconda Prompt, Change into the directory where you downloaded the GPRPy files.
+5) In the Anaconda Prompt, change into the directory where you downloaded the GPRPy files.
+This is usually through a command like for example
+`cd Desktop\GPRPy`
-Th is is usually through a command like for example `cd Desktop\GPRPy` if you downloaded GPRPy directly onto your desktop
+if you downloaded GPRPy directly onto your desktop